doble196/CRYVESTO_2.0/README.md

 pip install --user -U nltk                                # library for Natural Language ToolKit conda install numpy                                       # python library for scientific computing. pip install streamlit                                     # python library to create custom web apps for ML.

 ```
+Below are the imports for the libraries in the program
 ```import pandas as pd
 import numpy as np                                         # returns conditional classification values for signals from pathlib import Path